Blog

 Remote work becoming the norm means interviewing is becoming anything but.
 The reality of how a video interview goes when someone is in their kitchen, dogs barking, burping their infant is not the same song and dance we were used to when “work from home” was not so common.
 You can almost guarantee opening small talk will have more fluff than what the weather is like that day.

-As we continue to add to our growing list of digital interview tips, how do we effectively alter our interview questions to more accurately represent and acknowledge the challenges that come with remote work life?
-Here are 8 digital interview questions and answers to get you started.
+As we continue to add to our growing list of digital interview tips, how do we effectively alter our interview questions to more accurately represent and acknowledge the challenges of remote work life?
+Here are eight digital interview questions and answers to get you started:

 1. What does your typical workday look like?